AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/cloud-storage.md

 ## Create a target connection {#target-connection}

 A target connection represents the connection to the destination where the ingested data lands in.
-To create a target connection, you must provide the fixed connection spec ID associated with data lake.
+To create a target connection, you must provide the fixed connection spec ID associated to the Data Lake.
 This connection spec ID is: `c604ff05-7f1a-43c0-8e18-33bf874cb11c`.

-You now have the unique identifiers a target schema a target dataset and the connection spec ID to data lake.
+You now have the unique identifiers a target schema a target dataset and the connection spec ID to the Data Lake.
 Using these identifiers, you can create a target connection using the [!DNL Flow Service] API to specify the dataset that will contain the inbound source data.

 **API format**